kbaley/Coronado/README.md

 ### Why Dapper _and_ Entity Framework?

 I started with only EF.
 A few weeks in, I started hitting problems managing the interdependencies between my entities.
-Things like accounts having transactions which link to other accounts, etc. It's been a while since I've had to deal with a full ORM and I don't have the patience for it anymore so I switched to Dapper for some of the more complicated data access and cases where I need aggregate (e.g. account balances).
+Things like accounts having transactions which link to other accounts, etc. It's been a while since I've had to deal with a full ORM and I don't have the patience for it anymore so I switched to Dapper for some of the more complicated data access and cases where I need to aggregate (e.g. account balances).
 EF6 remains for the simple stuff.

 ### Deploying

 - `dotnet publish --configuration=Release`
 - Then deploy from VS Code from the Azure plugin in the left menu
-- At some vague point in the future, try to set this up in GitHub Actions or Travis
+- At some vague point in the future, try to set this up in GitHub Actions or Travis but honestly VS Code works well for a single developer and user